wkoszek/me/blog/source/blog/2013-02-10-book-how-to-stay-motivated.md

 ---
-title:	How to stay motivated
+title:	"How to stay motivated"
 auth:	Zig Ziglar
 read:	2013-02-10
 ---